DxnielKS/visualising-computational-models/README.md

-Turing machine simulator, visualsier and constructor.
+Turing machine simulator, visualiser and constructor.
 Daniel Saisani

 This tool constructs and runs Turing machines on given inputs.